thetestgame/panda3d-rest/README.md

 - Cython (get it <a href="https://cython.org/">here</a>)

 ## License
-Panda3D Discord is licensed under the MIT license.
+Panda3D REST is licensed under the MIT license.
 See the provided LICENSE file for details.